Martinetto33/minecraft-weekend/README.md

 ##### Windows

-good luck 🤷‍♂️ probably try building under WSL and using an X environment to pass graphics through.
+Good luck 🤷‍♂️ probably try building under WSL and using an X environment to pass graphics through.

 ##### Troubleshooting